piperlincoln/final-project-cs622/README.md

 Miscellaneous Notes
 -------------------------------------------------------
-1. In future releases, there will be JUnit tests for each applicable method.
-2. In future releases, a stretch goal is to hook into the following API to read information instead of hard-coding it: http://www.dnd5eapi.co/.
+1. In future releases, a stretch goal is to hook into the following API to read information instead of hard-coding it: http://www.dnd5eapi.co/.